joseTamezPena/RISKPLOTS/README.md

 The function was build to answer the following questions:

+-   **Biomearkers**:

     -   Is a continuous biomarker useful for the prognosis of future events?

         -   Can a continous biomarker can be used to stratify high-risk, low-risk populations?

             -   What is the threshold that can achieve that stratification?

         -   How does a High-Middle and low Risk survival curves behave?

+-   **Risk probabilities and Risk Models**

     -   Are the probabilities of the risk to future events in a given time interval calibrated?

         -   Do the probability of event matches the observed events?

         -   What is the Decision Curve Analysis between censored and non censored events?

         -   Do the observed events are occurring as predicted by the risk hazards?

     -   What are the threshold for identifying the high risk subjects?

         -   What is the Hazard ratios between High risk subjects and the other population?

         -   What is the ROC curve and its significance?

     -   Do the Kaplan-Meier plots are different between at risk stratified subjects?

         -   What is the level of significance?

 If the probability of risk are not well calibrated FRESA.CAD provides the following functions to adjust the index probabilities to match the observed rate of events.